nextgis/docs_ngmobile/source/tracks.rst

 .. note::
    Track points are grouped by days and sessions within a day.
 If track recording continues the next day track will be split up into two parts.

 2. To stop track recording, tap "Stop" button either in notification bar (see item 4 in :numref:`ngmobile_new_gpx_layer_1_pic`) or in Contextual menu (see item 5 in :numref:`ngmobile_main_activity_pic_1`).
-The status icon will disappear from notification bar, the location marker will be replaced by the red flag indicating the end of the track, and the track line will change its colour as shown below in :numref:`ngmobile_new_gpx_layer_3_pic`.
+The status icon will disappear from notification bar, the location marker will be replaced by the red flag indicating the end of the track, and the track line will change its colour as shown below in :numref:`ngmobile_new_gpx_layer_3_pic`

 .. figure:: _static/new_gpx_layer_3.png
    :name: ngmobile_new_gpx_layer_3_pic
    :align: center
    :height: 10cm

 3. You can now manage this track, including its export in GPX format.
-To learn how to export the tracks see :ref:`_ngmobile_export_GPX`.
+To learn how to export the tracks see :ref:`ngmobile_export_GPX`.

 .. _ngmobile_edit_vector_tracks: